-Under the supervision of Fred Bucher, Director of Facilities Management and Safety, and Jim Andrews, Chief of Police for Piedmont College, the Demorest Campus has post-certified peace officers, and the Athens Campus has security guard personnel on duty twenty-four (24) hours a day, seven (7) days a week.
-Students, faculty, staff, and visitors are encouraged to report all crimes, emergencies, and public safety related incidents promptly and accurately by calling:
+Under the supervision of Hank Knight, Director of Facilities Management and Safety, and Jim Andrews, Chief of Police for Piedmont University, the Demorest Campus has post certified peace officers on duty twenty-four (24) hours a day, seven (7) days a week.
+On the Athens Campus Athens Campus, Athens Clarke County Police are available by calling 911.
+If an issue occurs after 4 pm, Athens Campus has the additional aid of BOS Security.
+Students, faculty, staff and visitors are encouraged to promptly and accurately report all crimes, emergencies and public safety related incidents in a prompt and accurate manner by calling:

-Demorest Campus Police

-Athens Campus Security

-Emergency Assistance

-Dean of Student Life and Leadership

-Counseling Services 706-778-3000 ext.
-2821

-Director of Residence Life 706-778-3000 ext.
-1357

-Georgia Poison Control 1-800-222-1222
+Demorest Campus Police 706-939-1349 Athens Campus Director of Administration 706-433-1785 Athens Campus Security (after hours) 706-433-1789 Emergency Assistance 911 VP of Student Life and Leadership 706-778-3000 ext.
+1050 Counseling Services 706-778-3000 ext.
+1259 Director of Residence Life 706-778-3000 ext.
+1357 Georgia Poison Control 1-800-282-5846

-Following a reported crime, the Piedmont College Demorest Campus Police Department or Athens Campus Security will take the required action, which may include dispatching an officer or asking the victim to come to the office to file an incident report.
-Campus Police will investigate a report when determined necessary or contact the proper agency to respond to calls for off-campus reports.
-Every attempt to verify facts will be made.
+Following a reported crime, the Piedmont University Demorest Campus Police Department, Athens-Clarke County Police or Athens Campus Security will take the required action, which may include dispatching an officer or asking the victim to come to the office to file an incident report.
+Campus Police will investigate a report when determined necessary or contact the appropriate agency to respond to calls for off-campus reports.
+Every attempt to substantiate facts will be made.

-If a sexual assault or rape should occur, the Campus Police and respective staff will make a referral to the Title IX Coordinator, Fred Bucher, and offer the complainant a variety of services including, but not limited to: Student Counseling and Health Services, Sexual Assault Crisis Services and Student Life Services.
+If a sexual assault or rape should occur, the Campus Police and respective staff will make a referral to the Title IX Coordinator, Zac Moore and offer the complainant a variety of services including, but not limited to: Student Counseling and Health Services, Sexual Assault Crisis Services and Student Life Services.